 As hard as this is… it’s important for both you and your dog that you remain calm before, during, and after a seizure.

 Seizure activity can drive a dog’s temperature up dangerously high.
 Place instant ice packs (frozen peas, frozen veggies, even loaves of frozen bread will do in a pinch) behind your dog’s neck, under the “arm pits” of his legs, back of neck, and belly.
 Also cool down the paw pads with cool water.

 6. Give a Snack

-After dogs comes out of a seizure, a little all-natural vanilla ice cream, honey, or natural maple syrup will help to raise their sugar levels back up.
-Follow with a protein such as little kibble, cheese stick, spoonful of cottage cheese, chicken, etc. to help stabilize those sugar levels.
+After dogs come out of a seizure, a little all-natural vanilla ice cream, honey, or natural maple syrup will help to raise their sugar levels back up.
+Follow with a protein such as little kibble, cheese stick, a spoonful of cottage cheese, chicken, etc. to help stabilize those sugar levels.

 7. Water Is a Must

 Let your dog take some sips of water.